The National Heritage Council of Namibia has recommended the proclamation of Spitzkoppe as a Section 54 Conservation Area.

 The Bushman Paradise Cave which lies at the southeastern end of the Pondok Mountains was proclaimed a national monument in July 1954.

-The proclamation of a Section 54 Conservation Area will provide protection to numerous other rock paintings and other cultural resources in the larger Spitzkoppe area.
+The proclamation of a Section 54 Conservation Area will provide protection to numerous other rock painting and other cultural resources in the larger Spitzkoppe Area.

-Also known as the Matterhorn of Namibia, the Spitzkoppe is a well-known landmark which rises 670 m above the plains northeast of Usakos.
+Also known as the Matterhorn of Namibia, the Spitzkoppe is a well-known landmark which rises 670m aboe the plains of northeast Usakos.
 It is also popular with mountaineers and one of the best places in the country to see the endemic Herero chat.

 Submissions and requests for hearings by members of the public must be submitted to the National Heritage Council of Namibia before Monday, 29 November.